MongoWobbler/piper/README.md

 A rig, a pipe, and a scripter walk into a bar...

 This repo is **currently under development**, feel free to peruse for updates or cool functions/ideas.
-Tools are biased towards Maya and UE4.
+Tools are biased towards Maya and Unreal Engine.

 [Follow production status by clicking this link](https://github.com/MongoWobbler/piper/projects/1)